couchbaselabs/ToDoLite-iOS/tutorial.md

 ### STEP 6: Using the UITableDataSource

-Back in `setupTodoLists` of `MasterViewController.m`, we will need to make slight changes to accommodate for a live query instead of a simple query.
+Back in `setupTodoLists` of `MasterViewController.m`, we will need to make small changes to accommodate for a live query instead of a simple query.
 There is a `liveQuery` property on the Main Activity class that we can use in `setupTodoLists`:

 - initialise the `self.liveQuery` with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query)
 - add a KVO observer on the `rows` property of the liveQuery object
 - in the `observeValueForKeyPath:ofObject:change:context:` handle the changes, set the `self.listsResults` to the new results.
 The rows result has a `allObjects` method to return an array
-- reload the tableview with the `reloadData`
+- reload the tableview with the `reloadData` method

-Finally, we need to implement the required methods of the `UITableViewDataSource`:
+Finally, we need to implement the required methods of the `UITableViewDataSource`, that’s `tableView:numberOfRowsInSection:` and `tableView:cellForRowAtIndexPath:`:
-- return the number of elements in `listsResult` for the number rows in section
+- return the number of elements in the `listsResult` array for the `tableView:numberOfRowsInSection:`
+- for the `tableView:cellForRowAtIndexPath:` method, dequeue a table view cell of type "List"
+- create a new variable row of type `CBLQueryRow` that’s the item in `listsResult` at the indexPath.row position
-- in the `cellForRowAtIndexPath` method set the textLabel’s text property of the cell to the title property of the List
+- default cells in UITableViews have a Text Label (textLabel), set the text property of the cell to the title property of the List.
+For this simple case, we don’t need to create a new List model, use `[row.document propertyForKey:@"title"]`

-Run the app on the simulator and start creating ToDo lists, you can see they are persisted and displayed in the Table View.
+Run the app on the simulator and start creating ToDo lists, you can see the lists are now displayed in the Table View.

-![][image-4]
+![][image-6]

 The solution is on the `workshop/persist_task_document` branch.